Digital-Methods-HASS/au605619_Ruta/README.md

 # au605619_Ruta
-Homework no.5 for Cultural Data science: Make It Move!
+Homework assignments for Cultural Data science

+Homework no.5: Make It Move!
 Introduction to gganimate

+Homework no.6: Creating functions and loops